Oracle00999/Oracle00999/README.md

-👋 Hi, I’m Nwazota Chibuike Anthony
+👋 Hi, I’m Nwazota Chibuike Anthony,

-👀 I’m passionate about front-end development and mobile app creation.
+I’m passionate about front-end development and mobile app creation.
-🌱 I’m currently learning advanced mobile development techniques.
+I’m currently learning advanced mobile development techniques.
-💞️ I’m open to collaborating on innovative web and mobile app projects.
+I’m open to collaborating on innovative web and mobile app projects.
-🚀 Excited to share my journey as I continue growing in the tech space!
+Excited to share my journey as I continue growing in the tech space!

 <!---